 Memory Assessment Service (MAS)

-The Memory Assessment Service is a dementia diagnostic clinic comprising of Psychiatrists, Nurses and Assistant Psychologist, that has access to neuropsychological testing and neuroimaging.
+The Memory Assessment Service is a dementia diagnostic clinic, comprising of Psychiatrists and Nurses, that has access to neuropsychological testing and neuroimaging.

 Assessment

-The service aims to complete an assessment with the referred person within forty working days.
+The service aims to complete an assessment with the referred person within sixty working days.
 The service will aim to conclude the diagnosis at the initial assessment, where possible.

 When discussing the diagnosis, the clinician will also provide information on prognosis and treatment options.